top of page

 Colours in Fashion: i.
 Black

-• Is black a colour or is it lack of colour and light?
-After all, when the sun goes down and the lights are out, or when we close our eyes, black is what we are aware of when we can't see shapes and colours.
+• Is black considered a colour or is it the absence of colour and light?
+Ultimately, when daylight fades, and the lights are off, or when we shut our eyes, black is what we perceive in the absence of shapes and colours.

-• On the colour wheel, it represents complete colour saturation and complete darkness.
-Due to its complete lack of warmth, it is perceived by our eyes as cool.
-Due to its high chroma, it is perceived as clear, rather than muted.
+• On the colour wheel, black signifies complete colour saturation and absolute darkness.
+Its lack of warmth makes it appear cool to our eyes.
+With its high chroma, it is seen as vivid rather than dull.

-• Pitch black evokes mystery and depth: deep space; a coal mine; midnight; carbon; jet.
+• Pitch black conveys mystery and depth: the vastness of space, a coal mine, midnight, carbon, jet.

 Long black dress and feather boa

-• Black also connotes strictness, sobriety and austerity and was worn by the Puritans and Calvinists, the first Pilgrim settlers in America.
-However, by the late 1600s, black came to be associated with witchcraft and the colour gained superstitious associations.
+• Black is associated with strictness, sobriety, and austerity, and it was commonly worn by the Puritans, Calvinists, and the first Pilgrim settlers in America.
+However, in the late 1600s, black started being linked to witchcraft, acquiring superstitious connotations.

-• Jet, also known as lignite, is a kind of coal formed over Millenia from highly pressurised wood.
-It can be carved and polished to a glass-like sheen.
-Whitby jet, from the North-East coast of England, has been worn in jewellery from Roman times.
-The Crown jewellers produced commemorative black jewellery for Queen Victoria's mourning and as a result, Whitby's jet industry was in high demand by the 1870s.
+• Jet, also known as lignite, is a type of coal that forms over millennia from highly pressurized wood.
+It can be carved and polished to have a glass-like finish.
+Whitby jet, from England's North-East coast, has been used in jewelry since Roman times.
+The Crown jewelers crafted commemorative black jewelry for Queen Victoria's mourning, leading to a surge in demand for Whitby jet by the 1870s.

-• In the early twentieth Century, Coco Chanel popularised the 'little black dress' in her designs, and made black clothing a symbol of modern French chic, rather than mourning.
+• In the early 20th century, Coco Chanel popularized the 'little black dress' in her designs, transforming black clothing into a symbol of modern French chic rather than just mourning attire.

-• The 1950s Beatniks were famous for their black turtlenecks and all black ensembles, representing a 'cool' intellectual and artistic subculture that was eventually incorporated into mainstream fashion.
+• The 1950s Beatniks were renowned for their black turtlenecks and all-black outfits, embodying a 'cool' intellectual and artistic subculture that eventually influenced mainstream fashion.

-• Taking inspiration from the Romantics of the nineteenth Century, the Goth and New Romantic subcultures of the 1980s wore all-black to evoke melancholic romantic yearnings.
+• Drawing inspiration from the Romantics of the 19th century, the Goth and New Romantic subcultures of the 1980s embraced all-black attire to evoke melancholic romantic sentiments.

-• Japanese designers since the 1980s such as Rei Kawakubo and Yohji Yamamoto have used black for their anti-fashion, avante-garde and minimalistic designs.
+• Since the 1980s, Japanese designers like Rei Kawakubo and Yohji Yamamoto have utilised black in their anti-fashion, avant-garde, and minimalist designs.

 bottom of page